TransNusa: Relaunch (2021–present)

 In November 2021, TransNusa announced through Instagram that the airline intends to return operating, although as a low-cost carrier in place of its former regional model.
 The airline reapplied for an Air Operator's certificate and conducted proving flights in February 2022.

 In early 2022, the airline, now backed and part-owned by the China Aircraft Leasing Group (CALC) (indirect subsidiary of China Everbright Group), announced that it will be operating a mixed fleet of Airbus A320neos and Comac ARJ21s, making TransNusa the first foreign operator of the latter aircraft.

 On 6 October 2022, TransNusa officially relaunched with a flight between Jakarta and Denpasar.
 In February 2024, the airline announced a strategy change to reposition the airline into a "premium service carrier", claiming that it has implemented plans to differentiate the airline apart from other low-cost carriers.
 In April 2025, the airline transitioned into a medium service carrier; this resulted in the offering of complimentary light snacks and baggage allowance on domestic flights, in line with the requirements for a medium service airline as stipulated by the Indonesian government.

 Destinations

 The airline has disclosed that it will focus on flying between larger airports rather than revive its former inter-island network.

-As of August 2025, TransNusa flies between nine destinations.
+As of September 2026, TransNusa flies (or has flown) to the following destinations.